 We are working diligently to address Access Points at our festival.
 When we first started out, “accessible” meant “affordable”.
 We’ve got that part covered: we keep our ticket prices low and offer Pay-What-You-Choose to make the event as inviting as possible for our audiences.

-23 years later, “accessibility” has grown to be more inclusive.
+23 years later, “accessibility” has grown to be more in.
 We are committed to showcasing diverse voices and body types on our stages.
 Further, we’ve ensured all our venues are physically accessible and now we’re focusing on creating a festival that is truly accessible for all needs.
 How?
 We are working with an Access Points Advisory Committee made up of consultants living and working within the Ottawa DisArts community.
-They have been assisting us to assess and rewrite our organization’s policies to be inclusive of artists and patrons from all walks of life.
+Their commitment is essential to our work towards integrating artists and patrons from all walks of life.

 But real talk: we’re new at this.
 We’re still learning.
 And we’re probably going to make some mistakes.
 That’s okay.
 We want to get better, and feedback from the community is only going to make our festival better.
 Is there something you think we could be doing?
 Something we should absolutely not be doing?
 Let us know by reaching out to us through email: firstname.lastname@example.org.

 If you have questions or suggestions regarding accessibility protocols while you’re at the festival, look for Brit Johnston (she/her/elle).
 She is the Associate Festival Director and co-curator of undercurrents.
 She is originally from Serpent River First Nation in Northern Ontario.
 She is 5’2, with medium length dark brown hair, and almost black eyes.

 Conversation starter: Talk about cats – Brit really loves her cat.